jq-rs/mles-webproxy/README.md

  Optional: You can configure with provided systemctl scripts the services to be started automatically on server reboot.

- Optional: To support Web GUI (the QR link), update submodules for `mles-webproxy`: `git submodule update --init --recursive`
+ Optional: To support Web GUI (the QR link of MlesTalk), update submodules for `mles-webproxy`: `git submodule update --init --recursive`

  Enjoy talking over Mles WebSocket proxy!